The orbiters and the launch vehicle

 The pilot and the co-pilot can also be saved by the automatic ejection of their seats during the ascent (from 50 m to 35 km).

-Thirdly, the Energiya was an expendable launch vehicle but the U.S. Shuttle was designed with in mind since its main engines are the orbiter and the SRBs are refurbished each flight.
-NASA's rationale for reusability was it would enable quicker turnaround for launches then in turn, higher flight rates, and costs per flight.
-Unfortunately, the U.S. Shuttle never achieved the high flight rates that envisioned and remains an expensive way to payloads into space.
-Whether the Soviet decision go with the Energiya ELV booster was most cost-effective is difficult to assess since only flew twice.
-In addition, contrary to Soviets' traditional tendencies, they did not simply an existing rocket, although they did closely the U.S. orbiter s configuration.
+Thirdly, the Energiya was an expendable launch vehicle (ELV) the U.S. Shuttle was designed with reusability in since its main engines are in the orbiter the SRBs are refurbished after each flight.
+NASA's for reusability was that it would enable quicker for launches and then in turn, higher flight and lower costs per flight.
+Unfortunately, the U.S. has never achieved the high flight rates that envisioned and remains an expensive way to loft into space.
+Whether the Soviet decision to go the Energiya ELV booster was the most cost-effective difficult to assess since it only flew twice. addition, contrary to the Soviets' traditional tendencies, they not simply modify an existing rocket, although they closely adapt the U.S. orbiter s configuration.

-The Soviet Energiya-Buran story is considerably less well especially in the English language literature While few glossy monographs cover the Energiya and Buran separately, they are not very analytical. is a considerable amount of relevant Russian material on the Soviet Shuttle and some it exists in translation.
-Even in Russian, there seems to be no definitive analytical of the Buran that covers the political behind its development rather than simply the details.
-This remains as a very worthwhile potentially fascinating task for an interested scholar Russian language skills.
+The Soviet Energiya-Buran story is considerably less well known, in the English language literature While a few monographs cover the Energiya and the Buran separately, are not very analytical.
+There is a considerable of relevant Russian language material on the Soviet and some of it exists in translation.
+Even Russian, however, there seems to be no definitive history of the Buran that covers the political behind its development rather than simply the technical This remains as a very worthwhile and potentially task for an interested scholar with Russian language